Giovanni-Romano/Giovanni-Romano.github.io/_pages/cv.md

 {% include base_path %}

+This page is intended as a short digital version of my CV.
+Here you can find the complete analog version of it: [CV](https://giovanni-romano.github.io/files/CV_Giovanni_Romanò.pdf)

 Education
 ======
-* PhD in Statistics and Computer Science, Bocconi University, 2021-Current
+* PhD in Statistics and Computer Science, Bocconi University, 2021-Current (expected 01-2026)
 * M.S.
 Statistical Sciences, University of Padua, 2019-2021
 * B.S. in Statistics and Management of Information, University of Milan-Bicocca, 2016-2019